Sunday Worship 10 AM

 Friday Prayers, 1 - 1:50 PM

 The year was 1732 and the residents of what was know then as Wolver Hollow decided they wanted a church and so the Brookville Church was born.
-The earliest documents are all written in Dutch, the language of most of the European settlers of that time.
+The earliest documents are all written in Dutch, the language of most of the European settlers of that time and place.
 The building has been repaired and replaced over the years but still retains its colonial-era charm.